Skip to content

 • Your specific age (a range like “early 20s” is fine if relevant to your brand)

-• Hobbies or interests that are specific enough to identify you
+• Hobbies or interests specific enough to identify you

 Do include: